sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 Alice must keep her private key secret (both private and secure from modification).
 It is recommended that she zeroizes her private key when she will have no further need of it.
 A copy of the public key and its hash are included in the private key and must be protected from modification.
+Using the 64-byte seed format of the private key is supported, efficient, requires less key pair checking, and provides the maximum binding property security for {{FIPS203}}.

 If the ciphertext that Alice receives from Bob is tampered with (either by small modification or by replacing it with an entirely different ciphertext),